Raise your hand if you have ever had a disagreement with your boo about money.

 “It was so helpful for my husband and I to work with Justine and wee how much was coming in and where we could choose for it to go.
 After our first meeting, we closed 4 credit cards, paid off my car, and put extra money towards our mortgage!”

 “Justine didn’t overwhelm us but calmed us down.
 My wife and I knew this was a turning point in our finances.
 We’re both working to resolve debt now.
 To be frank, it was some of the best money advice I have received.“

 60-minute introductory call

-Budgeting should be fun, that’s why I usually incorporate a beer*–and that’s no exception when it comes to our calls!
-Every month, we’ll hop on a 45-minute virtual conference line to go over your month’s income and expenses and goal setting as a team for the next month. *Beer not mandatory or supplied.
+For the next three months, we’ll hop on a 50-minute virtual conference line to go over your month’s income and expenses and goal setting for the next month.

 Online budget building